 2. MATERIALS AND METHODS

-In the present investigation, the secondary time series data on maize yield in India encompassing the period from 1954 to 2023 has been utilized from the repository of Economics, Statistics & Evaluation (ESE) Division, DA&FW, India.
+Secondary time series data on maize yield in India encompassing the period from 1954 to 2023 were obtained from the repository of Economics, Statistics & Evaluation (ESE) Division, DA&FW, India.
 The analysis is carried out by generating ARIMA models based on the concerned data, which involves the steps mentioned below:

 a) ARIMA model specification